What is a Divorce Decree and How do I Get a Copy?

 2. At the top of the page, click on “Court Records”

 4. You should then see a page that looks like this:

-5. Type in your name as it was prior to the marriage, or your spouse’s name as it existed prior to the marriage.
+5. Type in your name as it was prior to the divorce, or your spouse’s name as it existed prior to the divorce.
 Or, if you know the case number, type the case number in the “Search by Case Number” bar.